dabeaz/cluegen/README.md

 A: You should pronounce it as "kludg-in" as in "runnin" or "trippin".
 So, if someone asks "what are you doing?", you don't say "I'm using cluegen."
-No, you'd say "I'm cluegin up some classes."
+No, you'd say "I'm kludgin up some classes."
 The latter is more accurate as it describes both the tool and the thing that you're actually doing.
 Accuracy matters.